LiljestromNadja/DebianLinux/h9_Sequel.md

 Tiedon poistaminen:

-    DELETE FROM taulunNimi WHERE sarake='etsittavatieto':
+    DELETE FROM taulunNimi WHERE sarake='etsittavatieto';

 eli